Custom eLearning Solutions

 Example:

-A scenario places consultants in a steering committee meeting where an executive requests additional analysis.
-Participants choose how to respond—offer a phased option, trade scope across workstreams, or decline and seek approval.
+Improve judgment in the moments that shape delivery consistency, project margin, and client trust.
+Participants choose how to respond-offer a phased option, trade scope across workstreams, or decline and seek approval.
 Each choice impacts the budget and team dynamics.

 Tests and Assessments